Kutiolajide07/devops-micro-internship-pravinmishra/week-01-success-mindset/README.md

 In an industry often defined by rapid technological change, Olajide Kuti's career demonstrated that long-term consistency remained one of the most valuable competitive advantages.

-Just a few years earlier, Kuti had been working in IT support while investing evenings and weekends in learning cloud computing, cybersecurity, and DevOps.
+Just a few years earlier, Olajide had worked accross different industry including sales operations and IT support while investing evenings and weekends in learning cloud computing, cybersecurity, and DevOps.
 Instead of chasing every new trend, he followed a structured roadmap that combined formal education, professional certifications, and practical project work.
 Every new concept was reinforced by building something tangible, documenting the process, and sharing lessons learned.

 That disciplined approach gradually transformed his professional profile.
 His GitHub portfolio became a showcase of Azure deployments, Microsoft Sentinel implementations, Infrastructure as Code projects, automation scripts, security monitoring dashboards, and cloud governance solutions.
 Rather than presenting theoretical knowledge, his portfolio demonstrated practical problem-solving and engineering capability.